powerhome/power-tools/README.md

 example at [Ability for Other Users](https://github.com/CanCanCommunity/cancancan/wiki/Ability-for-Other-Users) on CanCanCan's wiki.

 In the ability you define the scope of the permissions.
-This is typically an
+This is typically a
 user:

 ```ruby